 Identifying the Right Influencers

 Identifying the right influencers involves the same mindset as identifying “beat” reporters or other key stakeholders.
 Look at the clients’ media channels to see if certain names keep popping up.
 Someone who is already a fan could be the right approach.
 Another approach is to find a local bloggers group or Social Media Breakfast if you’re targeting within a specific geographic area.
-In my hometown of San Antonio, the local bloggers group ha ... ⇢ read more
+In my hometown of... ⇢ read more

 It’s time to vote!
 Perhaps you ran to the polls this morning to help the candidate you love become our next president.
 Or, maybe your vote just celebrates your right to do so and the end of a very long ad season.
 Either way, there’s no denying the Trump/Clinton race has been particularly intense.
 Dominated by unprecedented levels of mudslinging and scandals—the effect may last longer than Election Day.